 A butter factory was established in Temuka in 1883, and a cheese factory at Geraldine in 1884.
 Dairy exports through the port of Timaru increased fivefold between 1911 and 1927.
-More butter factories were built in Waimate and Timaru and cheese factories in Clandeboye, Ōrari and Milford.
+More butter factories were built in Waimate and Timaru, and cheese factories in Clandeboye, Ōrari and Milford.

 Before refrigeration, surplus stock was disposed of in boiling-down and meat-preserving works at Pleasant Point, Washdyke and Milford.
 The South Canterbury Refrigerating Company, formed in 1883, built a freezing works near Timaru in 1885.
-In January 1886 the first cargo of frozen meat was sent directly from Timaru to the United Kingdom.
+In January 1886 its first cargo of frozen meat was sent directly from Timaru to the United Kingdom.

-The works were rebuilt in the 1890s, re-opening as the Smithfield Works in 1898.
+The works were rebuilt in the 1890s, reopening as the Smithfield Works in 1898.
 In 1904, the Christchurch-based Canterbury Frozen Meat Company built a second South Canterbury works at Pareora.